kaazing/gateway/doc/admin-reference/p_conf_gw_opts.md

     </span>

-4. Start ${the.gateway}.
+4. Start the Gateway.

-    To Start ${the.gateway} on Windows:
+    To Start the Gateway on Windows:

-    1. In Windows Explorer, navigate to the `GATEWAY_HOME/bin` directory where you installed ${the.gateway}.
+    1. In Windows Explorer, navigate to the `GATEWAY_HOME/bin` directory where you installed the Gateway.
     2. Double-click the `gateway.start.bat` script.

-    To Start ${the.gateway} on Linux, UNIX, or Mac:
+    To Start the Gateway on Linux, UNIX, or Mac:

-    1. Navigate to the `${kaazing.home}/bin` directory where you installed ${the.gateway}.
+    1. Navigate to the ``_KAAZING\_HOME_`/bin` directory where you installed the Gateway.
     2. Run the `gateway.start` script: <span class="code">./gateway.start</span>

-    When you successfully start ${the.gateway}, messages display in your shell or command prompt indicating the services that are hosted by ${the.gateway}.
-The startup message may differ depending on your ${gateway.cap} configuration.
-If the server does not start successfully, contact your administrator or see [Troubleshoot ${gateway.name.short}](../troubleshooting/o_ts.md)for help finding the problem.
+    When you successfully start the Gateway, messages display in your shell or command prompt indicating the services that are hosted by the Gateway.
+The startup message may differ depending on your Gateway configuration.
+If the server does not start successfully, contact your administrator or see [Troubleshoot KAAZING Gateway](../troubleshooting/o_ts.md)for help finding the problem.

     </span>

 <a name="_"></a>Next Step
 -------------------------

-Verify ${the.gateway} configuration following the instructions for your deployment in ${setting.up.inline}
+Verify the Gateway configuration following the instructions for your deployment in [Setting Up KAAZING Gateway](../about/setup-guide.md)

 Notes
 -----

--   Any system property values that you define with the `GATEWAY_OPTS` environment variable before starting ${the.gateway} are used and override the values specified in the default Gateway configuration.
+-   Any system property values that you define with the `GATEWAY_OPTS` environment variable before starting the Gateway are used and override the values specified in the default Gateway configuration.

 <a name="examples"></a>`GATEWAY_OPTS` Environment Variable Examples
 -------------------------------------------------------------------